Researching Nigerian Legal Information

 Yemisi Dina, B.A, M.A, LL.B, MLIS, MPPAL is Chief Law Librarian at the Osgoode Hall Law Library, York University, Ontario, Canada.
-She was formerly Head of Public Services at the Osgoode Hall Law School, York University and worked as Law Librarian at the Adeola Odutola Law Library, University of Ibadan, Ibadan, Nigeria and Principal Librarian at the Nigerian Law School, Lagos Campus, Nigeria.
-Her areas of research include law librarianship, legal research methods and information technology and law.
+She was formerly Head of Public Services at the Osgoode Hall Law School, York University, and she worked as Law Librarian at the Adeola Odutola Law Library, University of Ibadan, Ibadan, Nigeria and Principal Librarian at the Nigerian Law School, Lagos Campus, Nigeria.
+Her areas of research include law librarianship, legal research methods, and information technology and law.
+Thank you to David Mucz (JD candidate, Osgoode Hall Law School) for the research assistance he provided for this update.

-(Previously updated by Yemisi Dina, J. Akintayo and Funke Ekundayo in September/October 2007 and in January/February 2010; by Yemisi Dina and J. Akintayo in March 2013; and by Yemisi Dina, John Akintayo and Funke Ekundayo in November/December 2015)
+(Previously updated by Yemisi Dina, J. Akintayo, and Funke Ekundayo in September/October 2007 and in January/February 2010; by Yemisi Dina and J. Akintayo in March 2013; by Yemisi Dina, John Akintayo and Funke Ekundayo in November/December 2015; and by Yemisi Dina in July/August 2020)

 See the Archive Version!